 - Congenital heart defect

-A healthy female and sturdy male will increase the chances of terminal disease-free puppies.
+A healthy female and sturdy male parents will increase the chances of terminal disease-free puppies.

 Pineranian dogs are attained by mating miniature pinschers to Pomeranian dogs.
 All three breeds are toy dogs and do not get very big.
 For a Pineranian dog, there are no set standards or rules regarding their weight or size.
 Your puppy can grow to be 5 pounds and 6 to 8 inches when fully grown, or you can have a 10-pound dog with a 10-inch body.